Accessibility

 Text

-In the game, text is present and letterboxed.
+In the games, text is present and letterboxed.